DimonBor/Study/README.md

 # Study
-My university work all in one
+My university work all in one place